Almost every other day, we get a reader question that goes something like this: “Should I do weights or cardio at the gym?”

 Not only that, our Health Local trainers also tell us that both cardio and weights are equally important.
 No, you don’t have to lift 100 pound dumbbells and completely bulk up – but you do need some kind of strength training to maintain your muscle mass as you get older.
 (And don’t worry – you won’t get bulky!)

 I know most of us want to keep our hearts healthy and get the cardiovascular benefits of exercise.
 But the best workout programs are varied and include a good mixture of both cardio and strength training.
 Personally, I try and follow that advice every week.
 Yes, I run a lot, but every workout isn’t a run.
-I weight train a few times a week (I prefer doing it in a class setting, like a body pump class), do yoga and go to a Pilates class.
+I weight train a few times a week (I prefer doing it in a class setting, like a Healthy Body pump class), do yoga and go to a Pilates class.
 The key is making sure my heart rate goes up and stays there so I get a full cardio workout no matter what I’m doing.

 I guess that’s really the answer to our reader question after all.
 Should you do cardio or weights?
 Do both!